-As you know, software license agreements contain restrictions (i.e. things you cannot do with the software).
-Some of them are pretty common (e.g. don't reverse engineer or decompile the software or don't let a third-party use the software) but others are pretty unique.
-Two very recent big name court cases demonstrate that even the unique restrictions are usually enforceable; let's take a quick look.
+As you know, software license agreements contain restrictions (= things you cannot do with the software).
+As a software license attorney, I would say that these are examples of the most common restrictions (e.g. (1) don’t reverse engineer or decompile the software and (2) don’t let a third-party use the software).
+However, I would also say that there are unique restrictions out there too.
+Two very recent big name court cases demonstrate that even the unique restrictions are usually enforceable; let’s take a quick look.

-Without taking you through the whole boring details of the case, the court essentially said that this restriction was enforceable and MDY (the company that made a 'bot' that allowed users to advance without actually playing the game) breached the license agreement.
+Without taking you through the whole boring details of the case (that is the stuff I do as a software licensing attorney), the court essentially said that this restriction was enforceable and MDY (the company that made a ‘bot‘ that allowed users to advance without actually playing the game) breached the license agreement.
 Oh yea, MDY also made around $3.5 million from selling the software that performed this task.
 So not only did MDY make software that violated this restriction, they also profited from it in a pretty big way.
-Court really don't like this.
+Court really don’t like this.

 Case #2: NEON Enterprises sued IBM regarding certain restrictions in the IBM license agreement (actually NEON was alleging that these restrictions did not exist).
 NEON made software that allowed IBM customers to move their workloads around more freely, and was making $ this way.
 IBM disagreed and said that their customers are restricted from doing this.
 It seems pretty clear to me that IBM stated in its license agreement that the IBM customer can only use certain workloads on certain processors.
 It appears that this was enforceable, as at the end of the lawsuit NEON agreed to a permanent injunction withdrawing its software from the market and actually giving the source code to IBM.